camaraproject/Commonalities/documentation/API-design-guidelines.md

 | subscriptionExpireTime | string - date-time | The subscription expiration time (in date-time format) requested by the API consumer.
 Up to API project decision to keep it.                                                                                                                                                                                                        | optional    |
 | initialEvent           | boolean            | Set to true by API consumer if consumer wants to get an event as soon as the subscription is created and current situation reflects event request.
 Example: Consumer request Roaming event.
 If consumer sets initialEvent to true and device is in roaming situation, an event is triggered.
 Up to API project decision to keep it. | optional    |

+Note on combined usage of initialEvent and subscriptionMaxEvents:
+Unless explicitly decided otherwise by the API WG,  if an event is triggered following initialEvent set to `true`, this event will be counted towards subscriptionMaxEvents (if provided).
+It is recommended to provide this clarification in all subscriptions API featuring subscriptionMaxEvents and initialEvent.

 Subscription status value table: